ctdk/bsdgames-osx/README.md

 -----------------------

 * Gomoku can now be compiled on a mac M1.
+* Use a recent version of backgammon from dragonfly in order to fix the display.
 * Some other conflicts with mac M1 fixed.

 This version can be compiled on Apple Silicon or on Intel CPU